kociumba/LethalModder/notes.md

 ```

-This is mostly the same as r2modman but I can't think of a better way especcially in a TUI.
+This is mostly the same as r2modman but I can't think of a better way.

 ### Platform support